 The par amount of the Bonds will be subject to prevailing market conditions at the time of sale.
-Therefore the Authority is requested to approve a not-to-exceed par amount of \$14 million to provide a reasonable cushion above the expected par amount should interest rates fluctuate or if the Bonds are priced without an original issue premium based on investor preference at the time of sale.
-The amount of the Bonds issued will only be the amount necessary to finance the \$12.89 million of Improvements and pay the costs as shown above.
+Therefore the Authority is requested to approve a not-to-exceed par amount of \$20 million to provide a reasonable cushion above the expected par amount should interest rates fluctuate or if the Bonds are priced without an original issue premium based on investor preference at the time of sale.
+The amount of the Bonds issued will only be the amount necessary to finance (i) the \$12.89 million of Improvements under the original allocation, (ii) the amount approved under the Bond Expenditure Plan and (iii) to pay the costs as shown above.